 Michelle Yeoh Facts

-More recently, Malaysian-born actress Michelle Yeoh was awarded Best Actress at the Golden Globe Awards 2023, proving that Asians are capable of accomplishments just like anyone else.
+More recently, Malaysian-born actress Michelle Yeoh was awarded Best Actress at the Golden Globe Awards 2023 and the Academy Awards 2023, proving that Asians are capable of accomplishments just like anyone else.

 Below are 15 facts about the 60-year-old actress who stood out in the award-winning movie, Everything Everywhere All At Once.